aaron-grau/curic/capstone/demos/sample_project_proposal/docs/redux-structure.md

 The application's state is organized by data type.
 Under each data type, there may be sub-states.
 Each action is listed with the sequence of events that results from its invocation, ending with the API or a reducer.
-Subscribing components, i.e. connectors, are listed at the end.
+Subscribed components, i.e. containers, are listed at the end.

 Using this document, you should be able to trace an **action** starting with where it was invoked, through the **API**/**reducer** involved, and finally to